MysteriousSonOfGod/merge_reponsitories/imagination.md

 But, it's...
 Something was always hard to explain, unnecessary either.
 What counts is, I started to read English novels.
 Don't ask me why, many choice in my life, I just followed my mind.
-The first novel I read was named _The piano_.
-It's easy and not prolix.
+The first novel I read named _The piano_.
+It was easy and not prolix.
 Then I fell in love with reading origin works.
 The real fiction I read named _First Love_, whose author was a Former Soviet Union writer.
-It describes a complited love story, same as the real life.
+It describes a complited love story, just as complicted as the real life.
 After that I read _The Sarrows of Young Whiter_, but I didn't finish it.
 I forget why.

-OK, I'm tired, I wanner sleep and review lessons. it's unquestionable that only I pass all the examinations can I learn everything I love.
+OK, I'm tired, I wanner sleep and review lessons, now. it's unquestionable that only I pass all the examinations can I learn everything I love.
 There is no denying that I'm delayed by the damn school.
 Don't try to tie me down with those fucking examinations.
 There is no tricks to learn.
-Stop dreaming and to fighting.
+Stop dreaming and to fight.
 It is the persistence that should be the sharpest weapon.